opral/monorepo/inlang/source-code/ide-extension/README.md

 <img width="100%" src="https://cdn.jsdelivr.net/gh/opral/monorepo/inlang/source-code/ide-extension/assets/sherlock-start.png"/>

-Install the extension and click `Getting Started` in the `Inlang Tab`.
+Install the extension and click `Getting Started` in the `Sherlock Tab`.

+> You need a git repository to use the Sherlock extension, as it leverages git functionality (the inlang ecosystem is built on git).

 ### Manual setup